Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control: Learning-based Modeling of Human-driven Vehicle

 \subsection{Sparse GP+ARX model}

-We have utilized the FIC sparse approximation technique for the GP model in order to speed up the prediction process, as described in Section \ref{section:sparse_gpr}.
-The hyperparameters of the sparse GP model were obtained from the trained full GP models as explained in Section \ref{sec:HV_model}, and 20 inducing points were automatically selected by the FIC method within the training data sets.
-To evaluate the performance of the sparse GP model, we tested it on three testing data sets.
-The average prediction time was reduced to 0.00021s, which is approximately 18 times faster than the standard full GP model that took 0.0037s to complete each prediction.
+We have implemented the Fully Independent Conditional (FIC) sparse approximation technique to expedite the predictive capacity of our GP model.
+The hyperparameters for this sparse GP model were determined from the full GP models, as delineated in Section \ref{section:sparse_gpr}.
+The FIC method autonomously designated 20 inducing points within our training datasets.
+The performance of the sparse GP model was subsequently evaluated using three separate testing datasets.
+Remarkably, the GP model prediction time was decreased to just 0.00021\,s, a staggering 18 times quicker than the traditional full GP model, which required 0.0037\,s to finalize each prediction.

-We have included a plot of one of the three testing results of the sparse GP+ARX model (on the bottom testing data set shown in Fig. \ref{figure:gp_standard}) in Fig. \ref{figure:gp_sparse}.
+For illustrative purposes, we incorporated a plot of one of the three test results from the sparse GP+ARX model (which corresponds to the bottom testing dataset depicted in Fig. \ref{figure:gp_standard}), displayed as Fig. \ref{figure:gp_sparse}.
 In this plot, we have plotted the velocity predictions of the ARX model, the ARX+GP model, and the sparse GP+ARX model together.
 We observed that the sparse GP+ARX model was also able to fit the actual velocity data curves much better than the ARX model.
-Moreover, by utilizing \eqref{eqn:rmse}, we calculated the average RMSE of the sparse GP+ARX model to be 1.43, indicating an approximate 23.94\% overall modeling accuracy improvement when compared to the ARX model.
+Moreover, by utilizing \eqref{eqn:rmse}, the RMSE values of the sparse GP+ARX model were summarized in Tab. \ref{tab:rmse_gp}.
+We also calculated the average RMSE to be 1.43\,m$/$s, indicating an approximate 23.94\% overall modeling accuracy improvement when compared to the ARX model.
 These results indicate that the sparse GP+ARX model provides a good balance between modeling accuracy and significant computational efficiency improvement.

-\section{CONTROLLER DESIGN}
+\section{Controller Design}

-To further show the effectiveness of the proposed modeling approach for HVs, we designed a model predictive control strategy utilizing the proposed HV model to demonstrate its effectiveness in improving performance and safety in a mixed vehicle platoon control scenario.
+Our proposed modeling approach's effectiveness for HVs is further demonstrated through a model predictive control strategy designed specifically to utilize this model.
+This demonstration highlights the effectiveness of the proposed approach in improving both performance and safety in the control of a mixed-vehicle platoon.
+The suggested method is particularly tailored for longitudinal car-following situations where a human-operated vehicle trails an autonomous vehicle platoon and does not apply to other interactions between human vehicles (HV) and autonomous vehicles (AV), such as lane-changing maneuvers.